-Let’s say you retired with $3 million in after-tax investments in 2010 that excludes the equity in your primary residence.
+Let’s say you retired with $3 million in after-tax investments in 2010.
+You’re a real millionaire.
+This amount of money excludes the equity in your primary residence.
 You had closer to $3.8 million before the financial crisis hit, but you’ve decided you have enough to be happy.

 Your $3 million is spitting out a comfortable $120,000 in gross passive income each year.
 50% of your $3 million is in real estate while the other 50% is in a 50/50 stock and bond portfolio.